thautwarm/Traffy.UnityPython/DEV.md

     }
     ```

-2. build an DLL for `UnityPython.BackEnd`
+2. build a DLL for `UnityPython.BackEnd`

    `dotnet public -c Release`